FTSE reaches six-week low as G4S and Rolls-Royce fall

 By Kit Rees

-LONDON Nov 13 Britain's top share index slid to a six-week low on Friday as Rolls-Royce stayed on a losing streak and security group G4S was hit by a broker's target-price cut.
+LONDON Nov 13 Britain's top share index slid to a six-week low on Friday as Rolls-Royce's kept up its losing streak and security group G4S was hit by a broker's target-price cut.

 Rolls-Royce dropped nearly 3 percent after several brokers cut their target prices.
 The stock had plunged almost 20 percent on Thursday, its biggest daily loss in 15 years, when the company issued a fourth profit warning in just over a year and said it might cut its dividend.